A Guide to Interval Funds

 Photo of the brooklyn bridge

-Interval funds may provide access to potentially higher-yielding, less-liquid securities while also offering periodic liquidity, giving investors more control over how they manage their assets.
+Interval funds provide a way to invest in less-liquid assets while still offering periodic redemptions.
+This structure blends the potential for higher returns with flexibility, giving investors greater control over their portfolios.
 Here’s what you need to know.

 What are interval funds?